 It is widely believed that the writer was given to adding some personal scope to history.
 No mention of Valentine’s Day exists before his poem “Parliament of Foules.”

-In this poem, he describes a tradition of love with a celebration held on the feast of Valentine’s Day.
-In his own words, it is on the 14th of February, when humans and birds come together to find a mate.
+Within this poem, he recounts a love tradition marked by a festive celebration occurring on Valentine's Day.
+In his words, the 14th of February becomes a day when both humans and birds unite in search of a companion.